nulib-ds/arcgis_online/modules/introduction/_posts/2000-01-24-data-types.md

 <br>

 > Vector data includes formats like **shapefiles** (.shp). <br>
->
+> Shapefiles are GIS-specific data formats used in both proprietary and open-source software. <br>
-> Shapefiles are GIS-specific data formats used in both proprietary and open-source software.
+> They come in three types of geometries - points, lines, and polygons. <br>
 >
 > <br>
 >
 > Raster data stores information in a grid of cells, where each cell holds a value. <br>